Antipodean albatross: Description

 The Antipodean is large, at 110 cm in length.
-Its breeding plumage is brown and white and its juveniles are similar in appearance to the wandering albatross.
+Its breeding plumage is brown and white and its juveniles are similar in appearance to the snowy albatross.
 Breeding females have brown upper parts, and have white vermiculations on their back.
 Its face, throat, lower breast, and belly are white, and its undertail coverts are brown.
 Its underwings are also white, but with a dark tip.
+The bill of a small number of antipodensis, especially immatures and females, has a dusky tip to the lower mandible and can even appear to have a dark cutting edge to the upper mandible, like Amsterdam Island Albatross, especially when strongly backlit.

-Breeding males are whiter than females, but not as white as the wandering albatross, and both sexes have a pink bill.
+Breeding males are whiter than females, but not as white as the snowy albatross, and both sexes have a pink bill.
 The females of the nominate race have a dark brown breast band and the males have a darker cap, tail, and humeral flexure than gibsoni.

 Range and habitat

 At sea Antipodean albatrosses range across the South Pacific from Australia to as far as Chile, from the Tropic of Capricorn south.
 The gibsonii seems to range to the east of Auckland Island, and the nominate race ranges to the east to Chile.
 They breed on the Auckland Islands, Antipodes Islands, and Campbell Island.